Worldwide, we have a lot of holidays.

 One that is being celebrated just about everywhere this month is the Jewish holiday of Hanukkah (also spelled Chanukah).

-Lady Pennywhistle and I have undertaken to explain a bit about it in a three-part series beginning this week.
+Lady Pennywhistle and I have undertaken to explain a bit about it in a three-part series.
+This is part three.

 If you're planning to celebrate by lighting the menorah, Hanukkah this year falls on 20-28 December.
-If you'd just like to know more about it, Chabad.org has lots of information.
+If you'd just like to know more about it, InterfaithFamily.com has lots of information.

 In the interest of full disclosure, and to let you know where we're coming from: Lady Pennywhistle is Israeli.
 I am not Jewish, but I speak Yiddish and know a fair amount about US Jewish culture.